Table of Contents

 Statbel DataLab: new statistics, methods and data sources beta version

-As Belgian statistical office, Statbel wants to map the impact of the Covid-19 crisis by providing a first provisional estimate of trips made in the 1st semester 2020.
+As Belgian statistical office, Statbel wants to map the impact of the Covid-19 crisis by providing fast a first provisional estimate of business and holiday trips made by the population.
+The figures for the four quarters of 2020 are now available.
+Final figures will be available this summer.

-According to this estimate, the number of trips collapses from mid-March due to the lockdown.
-We observe a modest recovery from the second half of May onwards.
-In the second half of June, just over 400,000 trips were made, 61 % fewer than in 2019.
+According to this estimate, the number of trips collapses from mid-March due to the lockdown and increases slightly from the second half of May onwards.
+Belgians even made 5 million trips in July and August, but this still represents a 28% decrease compared to July and August 2019.

 Number of trips by fortnight in 2019 and 2020* by destination (in thousands)